-Breakdown of Borrowers by Number of Employees (Based on the Number of Loans) (FY2016) Between 10 and 19 7.1% Between 5 and 9 71.1% 18.5%

-Note: The breakdown is for the total of General Loans and Environmental Health Business Loans (Direct loans).
+Breakdown of borrowers by number of employees (based on the number of loans) (FY2017) $\;$ Between 10 and 19 $\;7.1\%$ Between 5 and 9 18.0% 20 or more 3.4% Note: The breakdown is the total of General Loans and Environmental Health Business Loans (direct loans).
+Breakdown of loans by type of collateral Secured by real estate or other collateral

-20 or more 3 4%

-Note: The breakdown is for the total of General Loans (Direct loans) and Environmental Health Business Loans (Direct loans).
+85.5% Note: The breakdown is the total of General Loans (direct loans) and Environmental Health Business Loans (direct loans).